1. VERMONT Scenic Drives

 East of Rutland, the ridgetop byways between Shrewsbury and Plymouth allow secluded leaf peeping.
 Discover a slice of history in Plymouth at the Coolidge Homestead, the unassuming clapboard house where President Calvin Coolidge was born and later sworn in.
 While at the Coolidge Historic Site, watch artisan cheesemaking (and sample the results) at Plymouth Artisan Cheese, a cheese factory founded by Coolidge’s father in 1890.

-Don’t miss: Pittsford’s New England Maple Museum houses a large collection of historical and modern maple sugaring equipment, with displays chronicling how sap becomes the sweet stuff.
+In Pittsford, the New England Maple Museum houses a large collection of historical and modern maple sugaring equipment, with displays chronicling how sap becomes the sweet stuff.

-2. MISSOURI Ozarks
+2. The Missouri Ozarks

-Highway 19 Scenic Riverways, Cuba to Eminence
+Highway 19 Scenic Riverways from Cuba to Eminence

 Star foliage: Oaks display a crayon box of colors, from yellow, orange and red to even purple, alongside other brilliant trees.